I2obiN/Java-Based-Password-Manager/README.md

    Goal: Get NSS initialized

 ## 19/09/2016

- -- v0.1
    Status:
    jar file will decrypt Chrome passwords and output to text file in working directory

-   Goal:
-   Firefox next, get the hard one out of the way first I guess